vlraymond/ianjon.github.io/_projects/setting_up_rasperrypi.md

 client.disconnect()
 ```
 You're going to want to run this script in python 2.
 Script isn't reading that adafruit library if it's running in python 3

+If you need to do the live graph auto updating, then :